larson-group/clubb_release/Readme.txt

          You also need to take into account the size of the binary (executable) files that you will need.
 These files include clubb_tuner, clubb_standalone, and int2txt.
-Finally, you need to know the size of the HOC output files for each of the cases you are tuning for.
+Finally, you need to know the size of the CLUBB output files for each of the cases you are tuning for.
 These files will be generated when the individual tuning iterations are done.
-One set of the HOC output files will be generated for each tuning iteration that you run.
+One set of the CLUBB output files will be generated for each tuning iteration that you run.

          For example, let's say that the executable files sum to about 25 MB.